yext/analytics/README.md

 #### Debug Mode

 The SDK has a debug mode which can be activated by setting the `debug` property in your AnalyticsConfig to `true`.
-This will cause more useful information to be printed out in the logs.
-In addition, calling `report()` will not actually send an event to the Yext Events API.
-Instead it will print the request to console.
+This will prevent `report()` from sending a real request to the Yext Events API.
+Instead it will print the EventPayload and AnalyticsConfig to console.

 #### fetch + keepalive